dbdo00/dbdo00.github.io/markdown/LuaRocks.md

 title: LuaRocks
 ---
 ## What is LuaRocks
-LuaRocks is the package manager for Lua.
+LuaRocks is a package manager for Lua.
 You can install  lua modules with it.

 As people often say, to write Lua, you need to eat C as breakfast.